andrew/ultimate-awesome/README.md

 - [CoreML-Guide](https://github.com/mikeroyal/CoreML-Guide) - Core ML Guide.
 - [OpenGL-Guide](https://github.com/mikeroyal/OpenGL-Guide) - OpenGL Guide.
 - [PyTorch-Guide](https://github.com/mikeroyal/PyTorch-Guide) - PyTorch Guide.
+- [Data-Structures-Algorithms-Python](https://github.com/MoigeMatino/Data-Structures-Algorithms-Python) - This repository features solutions to DSA problems in Python from structy.net course.
+I created it as a resource to help others enhance their problem-solving skills and build proficiency in Python.
+Whether you're a beginner or a seasoned programmer, this comprehensive guide can help you develop your abilities and excel in your career.
 - [awesome-FOSS-apps](https://github.com/mvgorcum/awesome-FOSS-apps) - Collection of Free and Open Source Android apps.
 - [awesome-many-worlds](https://github.com/PaulRBerg/awesome-many-worlds) - Curated collection of educational materials on the many-worlds interpretation of quantum mechanics.
 - [awesome-snowpack](https://github.com/rajasegar/awesome-snowpack) - Awesome list of Snowpack resources.